6 min read · Cost

 How we structure warranties at Sierra Siding

-Manufacturer warranty registration is done by us at project close so it's in your file with the documentation.
-Our workmanship warranty covers the install assembly: weather-resistive barrier laps, flashing integration, fastener spec compliance, and caulk at transitions.
-Callbacks within the warranty period are addressed without prorating or labor surcharges.
-The exact written warranty terms come with your project documentation; we'll walk you through them at signing.
+We register the manufacturer warranty at project close so it sits in your file with the rest of the documentation — no scramble to find it years later.
+Our workmanship warranty covers the install assembly: weather-resistive-barrier laps, flashing integration, fastener-spec compliance, and caulk at transitions.
+Callbacks within the warranty period are addressed without prorating and without a labor surcharge.
+The exact written terms come with your project documentation, and we walk you through them at signing so nothing is a surprise.
+We do not overstate what a warranty does; the document governs, and we want you to read it.
+For more on the full process, see what to expect during a siding replacement.

 Manufacturer vs. workmanship warranty — what each covers